 Quarterly Results

-On Friday May 2nd 2025 Shell plc released its first quarter results and first quarter interim dividend announcement for 2025.
+On Thursday July 31st 2025 Shell plc released its second quarter results and second quarter interim dividend announcement for 2025.

 Download our latest quarterly results